raku-community-modules/HTTP-Server-Async/README.md

 `:buffered` - Boolean value for whether responses should be buffered or not

 ###.register ( Callable )
 Any Callable passed to this method is called in the order it was registered on every incoming request.
-Any method/sub registered with the server should return `True` if the server should discontinue processing the request and return `False` if the message was not completely handled
+Any method/sub registered with the server should return `True` if the server should discontinue processing the request and return `False` if the message was not completely handled.

 Callable will receive two parameters from the server, a `HTTP::Server::Async::Request` and a `HTTP::Server::Async::Response`.
 More about these below

+Note that the server will wait for a complete request from the client prior to calling any of the methods registered with the server

 ###.listen
 Starts the server and does *not* block